 Instead of setting emails to “wait” for a certain period before being sent out like in Keap, you’ll set your sequence emails timing to "days since last email" in ConvertKit.

-You can even change “days” to “hours” or even “immediately” for your initial emails, or to automate that big launch!
+You can even change “days” to “hours” or even “immediately” for your initial emails.

 This is a big one.
 If you just straight copy-paste your email’s images into ConvertKit, they're actually still being hosted on Keap’s servers.